bdantas/autowifi/README.md

 Tiny Core Linux extension names:
 1,2,5: Part of BusyBox, so already present in base system
-3-4: Get these by installing wpa_supplicant (called wpa_supplicant-dbus in x86_64 repo) and its dependencies
+3-4: Get these by loading the wpa_supplicant[-dbus] extension and its dependencies

 # Installation
 ```